-Gamers Gone Wild: 10 crimes committed by gamers and why video games are being blamed for them
+Gamers Gone Wild: 10 crimes committed by gamers and why video games are being blamed

 Super Mario has been stomping on heads since the early 80’s, but no one has ever accused the Italian plumber of being responsible for crime.
 More recently, however, video games such as Fortnite and Grand Theft Auto, have been condemned for playing a role in the commission of criminal offences.